For the first 40 years, my life had two distinct halves.

 Like improvisation, it’s about creating harmony with processes and teams through an optimal balance of structure and play, flow and guidance.
 With this integrated view, I am able to bring a higher level of structure and simplicity to work.
 This allows greater focus on core values and behaviours.

-To support this I’ve also recently completed INSEAD’s Leadership Transition program and the Executive Program in Arts & Culture Strategy at UPenn.
+To support this I have recently completed INSEAD’s Leadership Transition program and the University of Oxford’s Blockchain Strategy Programme at Saïd Business School.